 And this movie also has one of my favorite Disney princes.

 RC: I’m glad to hear you say that.
 I mean, because princes are tough.
 They are always tough.
 The toughest character to animate.
-That’s why in Snow White, you only see the prince at the very beginning of the movie and at the end of the movie because it is tough.
+That’s why in Snow White, you only see the prince at the very beginning of the movie and at the end of the movie.
 They’ve always kept the princes to a minimum.
 Same with Cinderella.
 Cinderella has a little better prince.
-But it’s still they’re hard to draw.
-They hard to animate.
+But still, they’re hard to draw.
+They’re hard to animate.
 The acting is tough.
 A realistic girl is hard but guys are harder to do.
-They are easier and they are a little more fun than men.
-They are more fun to draw.
 Girls are more fun to draw.
 Guys are tough to draw.
 So it’s got to be a really good animator.
 Only the best animators really can do the prince.
 But it’s not the most fun character to animate.
-But we really wanted him to be more of a character, more likeable and to get more of him.
+We really wanted him to be more of a character, more likeable and to get more of him.
 Even though, it’s a little bit of a kind of a thankless job.
 Even for the actors and the animators.
 It’s like it’s a tough job but somebody’s got to do it.

 Tell me a little bit about the challenge of underwater scenes and what that’s like for animators.

 RC: When we first proposed it, we knew that it was going to be really, really challenging.
 I mean, for a lot of reasons.
 But one of the big reasons is two-thirds of the movie takes place underwater.
 All that requires a lot of effects animation.
-We have two kinds of animation in this animated films.
-We have character animation.
-The artist who animate the characters.
+We have two kinds of animation in these animated films.
+We have character animation, the artists who animate the characters.
 They’re kind of like actors.
-We always felt they are actors with a pencil.
-Glen Keane and Mark Henn who did Ariel.
+We always feel they are actors with a pencil.
+Glen Keane and Mark Henn did Ariel.
 That’s what they do.
 Then, we have effects animators.
-Effects animators do the non-character stuff that moves which is like water waves or bubbles.
-Or fire or smoke or light effects, if there’s anything that moves that isn’t the character.
+Effects animators do the non-character stuff that moves which is like water, waves, or bubbles.
+Or fire or smoke or light effects, anything that moves that isn’t the character.
 This probably had more character animation than any Disney movie project since “Fantasia.”
-This really had a lot of effects, even with the character stuff — like whenever Ariel is underwater, her hair has to move all the time.
+And it really had a lot of effects, even with the character stuff — like whenever Ariel is underwater, her hair has to move all the time.
 Hair moving underwater is tricky.
 We had a lot of meetings about hair.
 One of the extras in the video is some of the live action footage that we shot for reference to see the hair floating.